Female Pattern, Genetic & Hereditary Hair Loss

 FEMALE PATTERN HAIR LOSS TREATMENT

 Treatment for FPHL requires focusing on retaining hair strands and preserving hair follicles.
-Wherever you are at in your hair loss journey, Daniel Alain has solutions to help ease the emotional and physical toll of genetic hair loss.
+Wherever you are at in your hair loss journey, Daniel Alain has solutions to help ease the emotional and physical toll of genetic hair loss in women.

 There are four categories of treatment for FPHL: Cosmetic, Supplemental, Alternative, and Procedural.